DimEvil/bio_mobilization_workshop/_episodes/27-ipt-basic.md

 > ## Exercises 1: Publish this occurrence dataset (dwc-a) on the Croatian IPT [ipt.bioportal.hr](https://ipt.bioportal.hr)
 >
 > Most of the work on the publication of the data lies in the data cleaning, mapping and the description of the dataset.
-Once a Darwin Core archive was generated, it is fairly simple to  publish it again, on another IPT for example.
+Once a Darwin Core archive was generated, it is fairly simple to  publish it again, on another IPT for example. <br>
 > Publish [this](https://doi.org/10.15468/5jkd4t) dataset, "already published by the Croatian Faculty of science (which is already a GBIF data publisher) on the GBIF ECA Cloud IPT" again on the Croatian IPT.
-Make sure you are logged in on the IPT instance.
+Make sure you are logged in on the IPT instance. <br>
 > You should have recieved a pswdr and a login to the Croatian IPT instance.
 >
 > > ## Solution